-After a short flight down to Williamsburg Virginia on a Saturday night is when my visit began.
-The coach came and picked my family and me up at the airport, once we arrived on campus, my highly anticipated host arrived fashionably late.
+After a short flight down to Williamsburg, Virginia, on a Saturday night is when my visit began.
+The coach came and picked my family and me up at the airport.
+Once we arrived on campus, my highly anticipated host arrived fashionably late.
 We immediately headed off to a restaurant where my family and I got dinner with the coach and his family.
 We parted ways after our meal; there was no time to talk because the coach had to get back to work.
 I was dropped off at my host’s dorm and quickly realized I did not have anywhere to sleep.
 I was left to put my bag on the floor beneath piles of dirty clothes, old paper, and food.
 The room situation put me off.
 However, we were going to spend some time exploring the campus before bedtime, so I tried to overlook the sleeping situation.

 As we were about to start the night tour of the campus, my host’s boyfriend joined us; I soon realized I was going to be the third wheel on this trip.
 We walked around campus, and as they only talked to one another, I felt incredibly uncomfortable.
 During this awkward tour, my host and her boyfriend decided to take me to the track and field practice field, keep in mind it was midnight and dark outside.
-All of a sudden I noticed my host and her boyfriend were gearing up to throw some implements (a track and field term for throwing a hammer).
+All of a sudden, I noticed my host and her boyfriend were gearing up to throw some implements (a track and field term for throwing a hammer).
 The last thing I wanted to do is throw anything onto a field of hammer holes.
 It was a very awkward situation, as I knew I was not allowed to be throwing hammers on college visits, nor did I want to be throwing anything in the dark.
 After spending more time at the field watching my host and her boyfriend chuck the hammers around, we went back to the dorm.
-To my surprise, my host’s boyfriend joined us, and I was left to awkwardly navigate getting ready for bed while my host and her boyfriend were in the same room.
-I excused myself and found my way to the bathroom where a mess greeted me.
-The garbage was overflowing which covered most of the floor, and the entire bathroom smelled like urine.
+To my surprise, my host’s boyfriend joined us, and I was left to awkwardly navigate, getting ready for bed while my host and her boyfriend were in the same room.
+I excused myself and found my way to the bathroom, where a mess greeted me.
+The garbage was overflowing, which covered most of the floor, and the entire bathroom smelled like urine.
 After trying not to touch anything, I prepared for bed.
-I went back to my room where my host and her mate did not make me feel welcomed.
-After some more awkward moments, I said I was tired from traveling and told them I was ready to go to bed, I took a blanket and slept on the floor.
-My host and her boyfriend hung out cuddling on the bed above me.
+I went back to my room, where my host and her mate did not make me feel welcomed.
+After some more awkward moments, I said I was tired of traveling and told them I was ready to go to bed, I took a blanket and slept on the floor.
+My host and her boyfriend hung out, cuddling on the bed above me.
 I was not happy.

 The next morning I went to a Sunday afternoon soccer game and toured more of the facilities.
 After the game and sports facility tour, I found myself questioning the team’s dynamics, the coach’s poor judgment of the team’s behavior, and my desire to compete there.
 After another night on the floor, I spent my last day on campus with the academic advisor and coaches.
 My host left me in a lecture hall while she went to her classes.
-The professor called on me and asked who I was; I had to explain that I was a recruit and my host was in another class.
-Do not misunderstand, I did appreciate my time at the college, but I was not interested in these subjects and spent four hours of my time listening to two lectures.
+The professor called on me and asked who I was; I had to explain that I was a recruit, and my host was in another class.
+Please do not misunderstand, I did appreciate my time at the college, but I was not interested in these subjects and spent four hours of my time listening to two lectures.
 I felt as though I was left out to dry and that no one knew what to do with me.